bruvellu/terebratalia-wnts/2-text/wnt.md

 Due to the unstranded nature of our sequencing data, we analyzed the coverage of mapped reads to identify potential biases in the quantification of expression levels.
 For that, we mapped the RNA-Seq reads to the transcripts of Wnt signaling components of *T. transversa* using Salmon v1.10.1 [@Patro2017-aw], and then created read coverage plots for each gene using the ggcoverage package [@Song2023-ma].
-While the majority of genes show uniform read coverage profiles, we identified two cases of uneven coverage that significantly overestimates the expression levels of *wnt4* and *wntA* in early developmental stages (@fig:coverage).
+While the majority of genes show uniform read coverage profiles, we identified two cases of uneven coverage that significantly overestimates the expression levels of *wnt4* and *wntA* in early developmental stages (!@fig:coverage).
 In these samples, reads predominantly mapped to the 3’ region of the transcript, while the Wnt coding sequence region had a low mapping rate.
 This pattern could be explained by the presence of an isoform lacking the Wnt domain, or by the expression of another gene in the opposite strand at the same locus, potentially assembled in the same contig due to the unstranded reads.
 Since both *wnt4* and *wntA* transcripts have long open reading frames in the antisense direction, and these transcripts fully map to a single scaffold in a draft genome assembly of *T. transversa*, the latter hypothesis is more likely.